datapane/datapane/public-docs/docs/tutorials/apps/configuration-and-dependencies.md

 When you run an app, it will run inside this Docker container.
 Note that the first run may take a bit longer, as it needs to pull the image from DockerHub.
 Once it pulls it once, it's cached for future runs.

-{% hint style="info" %}
+!!! info

     We support both public and private Docker images, so you can add private internal libraries, for instance, to your Docker image.
 You can add your registry credentials to your Datapane Server from the server settings page.
-{% endhint %}